leonardomendix/docs/content/en/docs/refguide7/general/system-requirements.md

 ## 4 Web Modeler

-The [Mendix Web Modeler](/releasenotes/studio/) is optimized for use with Google Chrome.
+The  is optimized for use with Google Chrome.
 While Chrome is the officially supported browser, you can also use the Web Modeler with other popular browsers like Mozilla Firefox, Apple Safari, and Microsoft Edge.

 {{% alert type="info" %}}
 The browser you use needs to have JavaScript turned on.